 TEACHERS’ STRATEGIES TO PROMOTE STUDENTS’ CRITICAL SPEAKING SKILL

-The first theme deals with the teachers’ strategies (TSs) implemented by six English teachers (ETs) from six different junior high schools (ET1, ET2, ET3, ET4, ET5, & ET6) to promote students’ critical speaking skill through plus-minus-interesting (PMI).
+The first theme deals with the teachers’ strategies (TSs) implemented by six English teachers (ETs) from six different junior high schools (ET1, ET2, ET3, ET4, ET5, & ET6) to promote students’ critical speaking skills through plus-minus-interesting (PMI).
 The six teachers did English teaching in their own schools and implemented different number of TSs from one teacher to another.
 There were fifteen TSs derived from the teachers’ practices in their effort to improve students’ critical speaking skill (CSS).
 English teacher-3 (ET3), for instance, implemented 12 different TSs (80%) out of 15 TSs, except three of them, i.e. TS-3, TS-5, and TS-13.
 This number is then followed by ET5 with 11 TSs (73%), ET1 and ET4 with eight TSs each (53%), ET6 with seven TSs (47%), and ET2 with six TSs (40%).
 Details of the teachers’ strategies to promote students’ critical speaking skill are presented in Table 1 below.

 TABLE 1.
 Teachers’ strategies to promote students’ critical speaking skill